A timing belt is one of those things, that’s critical to replace; according to the auto manufacturer’s schedule.

-If It Fails, The Engine Will Stop And The Car Will Coast To A Stop
+If It Fails, The Engine Will Stop And The Vehicle Will, Coast To A Stop

-The lucky motorist will only have the inconvenience of being; stranded on the side of the road.
-On the other hand, the engine might suffer severe; if not catastrophic; damage to its internal components.
-As a result, this potential disaster can be avoided; easily and relatively inexpensively by replacing it.
+The lucky motorist, will only have the inconvenience of being; stranded on the side of the road.
+On the other hand, the engine might suffer severe; if not catastrophic, damage to its internal components.
+However, this potential disaster can be avoided; easily and relatively inexpensively, by replacing it.

 So, the valves and pistons are constantly moving up and down, at very high speeds.
 When the pistons are down, the valves are open.
 When the pistons are up, the valves are closed.
 Furthermore, some engines, don’t allow clearance between; a valve at its lowest point and a piston at its highest.
 Consequently, known as an interference engine.